aqrasil/Fluid/README.md

-Fluid is an Electron based Music Player/Sample L
+Fluid is an Electron based Music Player/Sample Library Manager